play-project/WebApp/README.md

 -------------
 1. Install the Play! framework from www.playframework.org.
 We tested v.
 1.2.x

-2. Install the Play!
-Maven plugin:

-        $ play install maven

-3. Clone the WebApp e.g. into your Eclipse workspace:
+2. Clone the WebApp e.g. into your Eclipse workspace:

-4. Fetch all Maven dependencies for WebApp:
+3. Fetch all Maven dependencies for WebApp:

         $ cd WebApp
-        $ play mvn:update --with maven
+        $ mvn dependency:copy-dependencies

-5. Create Eclipse project files (they are not in Git)
+4. Create Eclipse project files (they are not in Git)

         $ play eclipsify .

-6. Import the eclipsified project in Eclipse:
+5. Import the eclipsified project in Eclipse:
 `File -> Import -> Projects from Git` (add the path where WebApp was cloned)